Table of Contents

 John the beloved defined love this way, “And this is love that we walk after his commandments.
 This is the commandment, that, as ye have heard from the beginning, ye should walk in it“ (1 John 5:6).
 And he added, “By this we know that we love the children of God, when we love God, and keep his commandments” (1 John 5:2).

-The Lord promised for the obedient great blessings “And whatsoever we ask, we receive of him, because we keep his commandments, and do those things that are pleasing in his sight” (1 John 3:22).
+The Lord promised the obedient great blessings “And whatsoever we ask, we receive of him, because we keep his commandments, and do those things that are pleasing in his sight” (1 John 3:22).
 “He that hath my commandments, and keepeth them, he it is that loveth me: and he that loveth me shall be loved of my Father, and I will love him, and will manifest myself to him” (John 14:21).
-As you can see the Bible teaches that obedience to the law that is moved by love is not legalism.
+As you can see the Bible teaches that obedience to the law that is moved by love is not legalism but it is the work of God in the heart of man.

 In His service,